dilldilldill/tbo/README.md

 using Kotlin, Jetpack Compose, Dagger Hilt, Retrofit and MockWebServer

 #### How to build
-In order to build the project add your API key to your local.properties file with the key 'API_KEY' like so:
+In order to build the project add your API key to your local.properties file with the key `API_KEY`:
 `API_KEY=example-api-key`